-Another prominent feature of SF graphs in this literature is the role of highly connected hubs.
+Another prominent feature of SF graphs in this literature is the role of highly connected "hubs."
 Power law degree distributions alone imply that some nodes in the tail of the power law must have high degree, but "hubs" imply something more and are often said to "hold the network together."
-The presence of a hublike network core yields a "robust yet fragile" connectivity structure that has become a hallmark of SF network models.
-Of particular interest here is that a study of SF models of the Internet's router topology is reported to show that "the removal of just a few key hubs from the Internet splintered the system into tiny groups of hopelessly isolated routers" [Barabási and Bonabeau 03].
-Thus, apparently due to their hub-like core structure, SF networks are said to be simultaneously robust to the random loss of nodes (i.e., error tolerance), since these tend to miss hubs, but fragile to targeted worst-case attacks (i.e., attack vulnerability) [Albert et al. 00] on hubs.
+The presence of a hub-like network core yields a "robust yet fragile" connectivity structure that has become a hallmark of SF network models.
+Of particular interest here is that a study of SF models of the Internet's router topology is reported to show that "the removal of just a few key hubs from the Internet splintered the system into tiny groups of hopelessly isolated routers" [16].
+Thus, apparently due to their hub-like core structure, SF networks are said to be simultaneously robust to the random loss of nodes (i.e. "error tolerance") since these tend to miss hubs, but fragile to targeted worst-case attacks (i.e. "attack vulnerability") [6] on hubs.
 This latter property has been termed the "Achilles' heel" of SF networks, and it has featured prominently in discussions about the robustness of many complex networks.
-Albert et al. [Albert et al. 00] even claim to "demonstrate that error tolerance... is displayed only by a class of inhomogeneously wired networks, called scale-free networks" (emphasis added).
-We will use the qualifier SF hubs to describe high-degree nodes that are so located as to provide these "robust yet fragile" features described in the SF literature, and a goal of this paper is to clarify more precisely what topological features of graphs are involved.
+Albert et al. [6] even claim to "demonstrate that error tolerance... is displayed only by a class of inhomogeneously wired networks, called scale-free networks" (emphasis added).
+We will use the qualifier "SF hubs" to describe high degree nodes which are so located as to provide these "robust yet fragile" features described in the SF literature, and a goal of this paper is to clarify more precisely what topological features of graphs are involved.